RhulaniC/Eskom_Predict/README.md

 This package contains python functions used to analyse data from Eskom.
 These functions process both numerical and text data.

 ## What you will need
 This project runs on the latest version of Python.
 Before you can start, ensure that the latest version of python is installed.
+This package also requires numpy to be installed.
+Issue the following command to install numpy:

+`pip install numpy`

 ## Installing the project package from GitHub
  Issue this command to install from GitHub: